aceinvestor/alx-system_engineering-devops/0x02-shell_redirections/README.md

-lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+command that finds all empty files and directories in the current directory and all sub-directories